-Our annual tradition is to write about each year in a blogpost.
-This is mostly to document what exactly we have been up to in the past 12 months, but also serves as a reflective moment for us.
-Afterall, Professor Fraser Brown suggested that playworkers should work towards a “non-judgemental, non-discriminatory, non-directive and largely reflective approach” in their work, so here we go!
+Our annual tradition is to write about each year in a blog post.
+This is mostly to document what exactly we have been up to in the past 12 months but also serves as a reflective moment for us.
+After all, Professor Fraser Brown suggested that playworkers should work towards a “non-judgmental, non-discriminatory, non-directive and largely reflective approach” in their work, so here we go!

-A few months after my Asia adventure, Morgan left for a 3-week road trip tour of what I keep calling (in by brain, not out loud) the Eastern Mid-Western area of the USA.
+A few months after my Asia adventure, Morgan left for a 3-week road trip tour of what I keep calling (in my brain, not out loud) the Eastern Mid-Western area of the USA.
 The Pop-Up Tour 2019: Morgan Edition was a 5-location tour was a little less logistically busy than other tours (where I usually fill every possible gap with work) but was full-on all the same.
 In Indiana, Indiana and Missouri, Morgan met with long time play advocates as well as brand new ones, and spoke wonderfully on the importance of working together in play in times of separation.
 I think that the Pop-Ups Tour 2019: Morgan edition went really well and feedback certainly backed me up on this.
-Folks described Morgan as “insightful” and “engaging”, and hopefully that message of play will stay with workshop attendees for a while.
-Afterall – together, we are better playworkers.
+Folks described Morgan as “insightful” and “engaging.”
+Hopefully, that message of play will stay with workshop attendees for a while.
+After all – together, we are better playworkers.

 Scattered throughout the year, we also did a bunch of other gigs.
 Morgan did loads of training and went to Wilton CT, Lawrence KS, and hung out with the lovely folk of KOOP Adventure Play.
 She also keynoted at a conference in Indianapolis!
 I did some training in Glasgow and popped up in Stoke, Accrington, and Stockport, driving around the UK with a car full of loose parts, ready to play.
 We have been busy, to say the least!